dynatrace-research/binnacle/README.md

 Binnacle connects to a specified kubernetes cluster and loads information about all its resources (accessible with the provided `kubectl` context).
 These resources are then migrated to a knowledge base, which has implicit rules to infer additional knowledge and relations of the target Kubernetes cluster.

-Supported capabilities:

-- the usage secrets used by pods are modeled as explicit relations.
-- capabilities provided via RBAC rules are related to one of the following subjects `ServiceAccount`, `Group` and `User`.
+Once loaded, the cluster can be analyzed either using regular TypeQL queries or by building upon Binnacle to solve more sophisticated problems.

+## Requirements

+Currently, Binnacle loads the data directly from a Kubernetes cluster targeted by [kubectl](https://kubernetes.io/docs/reference/kubectl/).
+To access the necessary data RBAC read permissions like `get` and/or `list` are required for most of the resources.
+For more sophisticated analysis, this also includes `Nodes`, `Secrets`, `NetworkPolicies`, etc..

 ## Installation

-Install all dependencies using the command `poetry install`
+Install all dependencies using the command `poetry install`.

 ### Context